 What is a Shore Excursion?

-Do You Want to Book a Shore Excursion in Port?
+Do You Want to Book Shore Excursions in Port?

-Just because your cruise ship is stopping at a port, it doesn’t mean that you need to purchase a shore excursion.
-While select regions of the world do have specific visa requirements to leave the ship, like St. Petersburg, Russia, you are allowed to freely walk off the ship in most ports of call.
+Just because your cruise ship is stopping at a port doesn’t mean that you need to purchase a shore excursion.
+While a few regions of the world do have specific visa requirements to leave the ship, you are allowed to freely walk off the ship in nearly all cruise ports of call.

 You could explore the port on your own, head to a local restaurant or bar, or grab a taxi to the beach.
 Perhaps, you might even decide to stay on the ship.
 While your cruise ship will visit many exciting destinations, maybe you have no desire to visit a certain port.
 Or, you have visited so many times before that you decide to skip getting off the ship this time around.
 There are several advantages to staying on the ship while in port.